Skip to main content

 And then there’s this: if you are a small business that pays for at least 50 percent of your employees’ health coverage costs, you are eligible for a tax credit from the IRS.
 Again – more financial leverage for your business, without losing the advantage that health insurance gives you in a tight labor market.

 Of course, there are some costs that cannot be avoided and you shouldn’t try.
-Payroll taxes are a fact of life.
-Workers comp insurance is mandatory in all states but Texas.
-And, if your business has more than 50 full-time employees, federal laws require you to offer health insurance and unpaid family and medical leave benefits.
+For example, payroll taxes are a fact of life; workers comp insurance is mandatory in all states but Texas; and, if your business has more than 50 full-time employees, federal laws require you to offer health insurance and unpaid family and medical leave benefits.

 Related: Workers compensation insurance: Who needs it and how does it work?